Guild of One-Name Studies

 The project is run by myself, Chris Pomery, under the auspices of the Pomeroy Family Association (PFA), which recently celebrated its tenth anniversary.
-We have around 200 paid-up members worldwide who receive 3 newsletters during the year plus an annual report on our research progress for an annual subscription of ï¿½10.
+We have around 200 paid-up members worldwide who receive 3 newsletters during the year plus an annual report on our research progress for an annual subscription of £10.
 For details about joining the PFA, please email me.

 The project is happy to talk to and assist bearers of any potential variant.

 Until the latter part of the 1800s the largest number of name-bearers still lived in Devon and Cornwall.
 Since then, however, large numbers have migrated within the UK to the mining areas of south Wales and the north-east of England, to ports like Southampton and Liverpool, and to the capital, London and its environs.

 We estimate that several hundred name-bearers emigrated overseas during the past four centuries, many of which have produced extended families in their new homes.

 Our website: membership application details

 DNA project sign up: please choose a Y-chromosome test at 37 markers

 American Pomeroy Genealogical & Historical Association

 Email Chris Pomery: pomeroy AT one-name.org